istiuak-0/iocraft/README.md

 **iocraft** is a dependency injection container for Vue 3 built on the Composition API.
-It lets you write plain TypeScript classes as services — with full Vue reactivity, lifecycle hooks, and zero boilerplate — and resolve them anywhere in your app without breaking reactivity.
+Write plain TypeScript classes as services with full Vue reactivity, lifecycle hooks, and zero boilerplate.

 ## Table of Contents